• Skip to primary navigation

 Instructions

-• In a large bowl, soak frozen udon noodles in hot boiling water just until loosened, about 20-30 seconds.
+• Then in a large bowl, soak udon noodles in hot boiling water just until loosened, about 20-30 seconds.
 Strain immediately and set aside.

-• Heat vegetable oil in a large pan on medium heat.
-Fry shrimp on each side until 50% cooked.
+• Next heat vegetable oil in a large pan on medium heat.
+Fry shrimp until halfway cooked - pink but slightly translucent in the center.

-• Toss in bok choy and fried tofu balls and fry until veggies have wilted, about 1-2 minutes.
+• Then add bok choy and fried tofu balls and stir-fry until veggies have softened, about 1-2 minutes.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!